Programme Features

 (For most updated course information, please view “Browse Program Information” at CUSIS or follow this path: AQS Homepage > Student Handbook > Course Details > Browse Course Catalog.
 Updated course information will be shown after July 1 every year.)

-Programme Leaflet (Applicable for students admitted in 2025-26)
+Programme Leaflet (Applicable to students admitted in 2025-26)

 Programme Website